niksy/throttle-debounce/README.md

 A zero-or-greater delay in milliseconds.
 For event callbacks, values around 100 or 250 (or even higher) are most useful.

+#### callback

+Type: `Function`

+A function to be executed after delay milliseconds.
+The `this` context and all arguments are passed through, as-is, to `callback` when the throttled-function is executed.

 #### noTrailing

 Type: `Boolean`